tursodatabase/libsql/docs/HRANA_SPEC.md

 set, an error is produced.
 - `not` evaluates `expr` and returns the logical negative: if `expr` evaluated to true, it returns integer 0, otherwise it returns integer 1.
+- `and` returns the value of the first expression from `exprs` that evaluates to false, or the value of the last expression if all evaluate to true.
+If `exprs` is empty, `and` returns integer 1.
+- `or` returns the value of the first expression from `exprs` that evaluates to true, or the value of the last expression if all evaluate to false.
+If `exprs` is empty, `and` returns integer 0.

 When a value is treated as a boolean (such as in the condition of `execute` request or in `not` expression), it is converted as follows: